 Current local corpus snapshot

-Do not publish or finalize a paper until packaging/provenance lint, strict claim/evidence audit status, and human review are explicit.
+Do not publish or finalize a paper until packaging/provenance lint and strict claim/evidence audit status are explicit.
 A paper with placeholder citations or missing provenance artifacts misrepresents the evidence behind its claims.
 A paper can pass packaging/provenance lint while still failing the stricter claim/evidence audit if its claim ledger is empty or its result-file references are not public.

 Correct framing